 The connection can be turned on or off by the toggle button as shown turned on below.

-The Action menu allows you to reindex and view logs for a repository.
+The Action menu allows you to view logs, clear logs, and set project permissions for a repository.

 For your convenience, you can view logs to see the indexing history of your git commits.

 Click the “Action” icon nearby the enabled repository.
 If you select “Logs” the information list about logs will be opened.